Frequently Asked Questions

 Well, get on the air, of course!
 Your first on-air contacts can be pretty exciting—even if it is only talking with local hams on a VHF frequency.
 Assembling your station is half the fun, as you beg, borrow, or buy equipment, and get it all working together.
 However, this can be rather intimidating for the new ham, so we recommend you quickly connect with a local ham radio club, where you'll find dozens of new friends to help and encourage you.

 HOTARC is very pleased to welcome hams from the central Texas area.
 We have three ways to join our Club.
-A Full Member of HOTARC must have a valid Amateur Radio License, and has the privilege of voting at Club business meetings and holding elected offices and other leadership roles.
-An Associate Member can be anyone with an interest in Amateur Radio—you don't even need a radio license to be an Associate Member!
-And immediate family members of a Full Member can be a part of the Club as a Family Member.
-All levels of HOTARC members are added to our Club mailing list ("in the loop" for newsletters, announcements, invitations, etc.) and given full access to our web site (member directory, Club library, etc.).
-For more information about the Club, see our Club bylaws, current officers, and so forth.
+A Full Member of HOTARC must have a valid Amateur Radio License, and has the privileges of voting at Club business meetings, and holding elected offices and other leadership roles.
+An Associate Member can be anyone with an interest in Amateur Radio—licensed or not!
+And immediate family members of a Full Member can be a part of the Club as a Family Member, again, licensed or not.
+All levels of HOTARC members are added to our Club mailing list ("in the loop" for newsletters, announcements, invitations, equipment auctions, etc.) and given full access to our web site (member directory, Club library, etc.).
+For detailed information about our Club operations, see links to our Club bylaws, current officers, and so forth on our About HOTARC page.

 The steps to becoming a HOTARC member are:

-- Applicant completes a HOTARC Membership Application and mails it to one of the HOTARC Directors, or submits it to the presiding Officer at the next HOTARC meeting.
+- Complete a HOTARC Membership Application and mail it to one of the HOTARC Directors, or submit it to the presiding Officer at the next HOTARC meeting.

-- Board of Directors votes whether to recommend the application to the Members.
+- Board of Directors votes to recommend the application to the Members (or not).

-- Full Members vote whether to accept the application.
+- Full Members vote to accept the application (or not).

-- If the application is accepted (almost a sure thing!), the applicant pays the appropriate membership dues (as noted on the application form).
+- If the application is accepted (almost a sure thing!), pay the appropriate membership dues (as noted on the application form).
+And you're in!

 What are typical HOTARC activities?

-HOTARC meets once a month to conduct a little Club business, and then enjoy a short program on a technical or entertaining topic—usually related to amateur radio.
+HOTARC meets once a month to conduct a little Club business, and then enjoy a short program on a technical or entertaining topic—usually related to an amateur radio topic, or a special event where we can share our radio skills with the community.
 In addition to these monthly gatherings, we also

 - Provide emergency communications, as needed, for area Emergency Management officials and the National Weather Service office in Fort Worth, TX (i.e., storm spotting).